Dudeonyx/redux-ts-starter-kit/README.md

 - When stringifying action creators they return the action type
 - Helper functions for manually creating actions and reducers
 - Reducers do not receive entire action object, only payload
-- Advanced type inferrence, minimizing the need to create one-off interfaces. _Note: supplying interfaces is largely not required but recommended as good practice_
+- Advanced type inferrence, minimizing the need to create one-off interfaces. _Note: supplying interfaces is largely not required but highly recommended_

 ## Why not X